Family offices in Miami

 Largest family offices in Miami

-Ross family office (Related Companies structures)
+Ross family office (Related Companies)

 Soffer family office (Turnberry)